 ZA agrees with the proposed definition for INTR “Interest rate of an instrument taken as a basis to calculate the actual interest of the coupon.”
 In order to calculate interest for the period (INTP) INTR, DAAC & MICO will be used.

-CH agrees with the proposed MP.
+CH and IUK&IE agrees with the proposed MP.

 Decision: the new MP to be added to GMP1 with the Excel table as an illustration and the SMPG submit a CR for SR2017 to update the INTR definition as proposed here above.